Working as a Licensed Practical Nurse (LPN)

 • Universities

-In addition, LPN's can find work in other settings by working as missionaries, serving in the military, or working as consultants for healthcare companies.
-Other nurses use their patient care knowledge and familiarity of healthcare settings by working as medical coders, billers, transcriptionists, and customer service representatives.
+In addition, LPNs can find work in other settings as missionaries, serving in the military, or as consultants for healthcare companies.
+Other nurses use their patient care knowledge and familiarity with healthcare settings by working as medical coders, billers, transcriptionists, and customer service representatives.
 Evaluate the many potential practical nursing careers.

 LPN Work Settings

-The most common places that an LPN works includes but is not limited to:
+The most common places that an LPN works include but are not limited to:

-• Hospital - The hospital setting provides care to patients that are acutely ill or have just had major surgery.
-The LPN will work under the supervision of the RN in caring for patients.
-Most community hospitals hire LPNs, however is the larger teaching hospitals that have or wish to acquire “magnet status” from The Joint Commission (the accreditation organization for hospitals) do not hire LPNs.
-The work schedule depends upon the facility but usually is 12 hour shifts with every other weekend off and rotating shifts.
+• Hospital - The hospital setting provides care to patients who are acutely ill or have just had major surgery.
+The LPN will work under the supervision of an RN caring for patients.
+Most community hospitals hire LPNs.
+However, it is the larger teaching hospitals that have or wish to acquire “magnet status” from The Joint Commission (the accreditation organization for hospitals) that do not hire LPNs.
+The work schedule depends upon the facility but usually consists of 12-hour shifts with every other weekend off and rotating shifts.

-• Rehabilitation – The rehabilitation setting provides care to patients that are in the process of gaining backs skills a recent medical or surgical event.
-Patients are expected to be improving while there with the help of physical therapists, occupational therapists and speech therapists.
+• Rehabilitation Centers – The rehabilitation setting provides care to patients in the process of regaining skills after a recent medical or surgical event.
+Patients work on their recovery in these settings with the help of physical, occupational, and speech therapists.
 The LPN and RN work side-by-side in caring for patients.
-For example, a patient may have required a hip replacement in the hospital but still need to gain muscle strength, crutch walking skills, and practice walking on difference surfaces.
+For example, a patient may have received a hip replacement in the hospital but still needs to gain muscle strength, crutch walking skills, and practice walking on different surfaces.
 The patient can transfer to a rehabilitation setting to accomplish those goals.
-The work schedule depends upon the facility but usually is 12 hour shifts with every other weekend off and rotating shifts.
+The work schedule in this setting depends upon the facility but usually requires 12-hour shifts with every other weekend off and rotating shifts.

 • Home Care - Many patients can live in their homes or a family member’s home with the support of additional health care providers.
 The type of care provided in the home depends on what the patient needs.
-Some complex patients need LPN care several hours per day so that family is able to sleep.
-Some patients need LPN oversight to make sure the medical plan continues at home and to provide patient education.
-The shift hours worked depends on the number of hours needed per day or per week.
+Some complex patients need LPN care for several hours per day so that the family can sleep.
+Some patients need LPN oversight to ensure the medical plan continues at home and provide patient education.
+The shift hours worked depend on the hours needed per day or week.
 The episodic visit may last from 1 -2 hours.

-• Medical Office or Urgent Care Clinic - This setting provides office visits for patients to see their healthcare provider, usually for a well care checkup.
-The LPN can assist by taking important patient vital signs, medication history, weight, and follow up with necessary tests that may be ordered after the visit.
-The LPN hours will depend on what times and days the office is open to seeing patients.
+• Medical Office or Urgent Care Clinic - This setting provides office visits for patients to see their healthcare provider, usually for a well-care checkup.
+The LPN can assist by taking important patient vital signs, medication history, and weight and following up with necessary tests that may be ordered after the visit.
+The LPN's hours will depend on what times and days the office is open to patients.
 There may be occasional weekends.

 • School – Students in the school setting often require episodic care for minor illnesses such as lice, sore throats, or vomiting.
 Elementary schools, high schools, and colleges may hire an RN or LPN to provide this care.
-If the student in younger, a parent picks them up from school to take home.
-If the student is in college, care is provided until the student is safe to drive or walk home unless emergency care in a hospital is needed.
-The work hours depend upon the hours the school is open and students are on site.
+If the student is younger, a parent picks them up from school to take home.
+If the student is in college, care is provided until the student can safely drive or walk home unless emergency care in a hospital is needed.
+The work hours depend upon when the school is open and students are on site.

 LPN Areas of Practice